zonca/zonca.github.io-source/content/2014-02-13-python-on-gordon.md

 Configuring the tunnelling over SSH is complicated, so I created a script, takes a little time to setup but then is very easy to use, see https://github.com/pyHPC/ipynbhpc.

 ### Configure IPython parallel
+[IPython parallel](http://ipython.org/ipython-doc/stable/parallel/) on Gordon allows to launch a `PBS` job with tens (or hundreds) of Python engines and then easily submit hundreds (or thousands) of serial jobs to be executed with automatic load balancing.
-[IPython parallel](http://ipython.org/ipython-doc/stable/parallel/) on Gordon allows to First of all create the default configuration files:
+First of all create the default configuration files:

     ipython profile create --parallel